How U.S. Politics Leads to Unrest in the Middle East

 And rock back and forth it has.
 In the last half-century, the presidential office has switched party affiliations six times.
-Each time a new president is elected, the political party which does not support the new president’s office feels wholly dissatisfied.
-When the next election comes around, they then feel justified in putting forth a candidate that’s further along their political spectrum in order to undo all of the problems created over the four to eight years of dissatisfaction.
+Each time a new president is elected, the opposing political party is outraged.
+So, when the next election comes around, they feel justified electing a more extreme candidate to “clean up the mess” made by the last president.

 Problems for the Middle East

 The problem, when it comes to the Middle East, is that America’s two political parties don’t generally agree on foreign policy in the region.

 Obama’s foreign policy in the Mideast was characterized by increased ties with Iran and eventually some support for the Saudi Arabian attacks in Yemen.
 Trump, on the other hand, pulled out of the nuclear treaty with Iran set up by the Obama administration.
 Then he proceeded to impose extreme oil sanctions on the nation.